runtimeverification/k/k-distribution/include/kframework/builtin/domains.md

 You can get an element of a list by its integer offset in O(log(N)) time, or effectively constant.
 Positive `Int` indices are 0-indexed from the beginning of the list, and negative indices are -1-indexed from the end of the list.
 In other words, 0 is the first element and -1 is the last element.
-The indice can also be `MInt`, which is interprested as an unsigned integer, and therefore, don't support negative indices feature.
+The index can also be `MInt`, which is interprested as an unsigned integer, and therefore, don't support negative indices feature.
 Currently, only 64-bit and 256-bit `MInt` types are supported.